mohammad-taheri1/react-ts-auth-sample/README.md

-Reactjs test:
+# Auth Sample With Typescript 2023

-Please create a web app by reactjs.
+## Version: 1.0.0

- In this app users can login to app and see users list.
+## What is this project?

-you should use ‘https://reqres.in’ web services
+Implementing Authentication-based access to resources in React.JS and TypeScript

-features:
+## User Stories

-User can login to system (/api/login)
+-  User can login to system (/api/login)

-Authenticated user can see users list (/api/users?page=2)
+-  Authenticated user can see users list (/api/users?page=2)

-Authenticated user can see an user detail (use above web service)
+-  Authenticated user can see an user detail (use above web service)

-Authenticated user can logout
+-  Authenticated user can logout